 Cottonwood Canyon is a canyon carved out by the John Day River.
 The scenery is beautiful, there is a small campground and it has a couple of great short trails.
 During a warm day, you can also jump in the river for a refreshing swim.
 A perfect place to enjoy an afternoon in peace and quiet, very few people come here.

 Columbia River Gorge

 If you want to see even more spectacular scenery, then you should definitely take a drive through the Columbia River Gorge.
 The Columbia River is the (natural) border between the states of Oregon and Washington and the landscape here changes very quickly: from a dry desert landscape to a jungle full of green (pine) trees.

 Here you will find many hiking trails and waterfalls, of which Multnomah Falls is the most famous.
+This is one of the most beautiful waterfalls in the world.
 Unfortunately, I was only able to view these falls myself from the car, because the small parking lot was really packed on a Sunday afternoon.
 So leave early if you want to see it!